taw00/howto/howto-install-ghost-on-fedora.md

 Note: If you already have nginx or another webserver running on this host, you may have to pause it before running certbot and then start it up again.
 I.e.,
 `sudo systemctl stop nginx`
-..._execute the above command, and then_...
+. . . _execute the above command, and then:_
 `sudo systemctl start nginx`

 Certbot will populate this directory: `/etc/letsencrypt/live/example.com/`

 **Setup certbot to auto-renew**

-We'll use the built in systemd services to do this...
+We'll use the built in systemd services to do this:

 _Edit `/etc/sysconfig/certbot`_